usinesoft/Cachalot/README.md

 Now the object can be stored in the database.
 First step is to instantiate a **Connector** which needs a "client configuration".
 More on the configuration later but, for now, it needs to contain the list of servers in the cluster.
 To start, only one run locally.
-The configuration is usually read from an external file.
-For the moment, let’s build it manually
+We can read the configuration from an external file or specify it as a connection string.
+For the moment, let’s build it manually.

 ```
 var config = new ClientConfig